Fabiola Landeros, Community Organizer, Civil Rights

-Marian comes from an immigrant family and has lived in the U.S. since 1997.
-She is originally from Guadalajara, Jalisco, Mexico.
+Marian comes from an immigrant family and has lived in the U.S. since late 2005.
+She is originally from Guadalajara, Jalisco, México.
 She moved to the U.S. when she was 11 years old.
-Recently, she graduated from the University of New Mexico and received a double major in Psychology and Philosophy with a concentration in Pre-law.
-Her interest in social justice began in 2011 “Initially, I became active with El CENTRO because they provided me with information and opportunities which allowed me to further my education, but later, activism became part of my life, part of who I am, part of my family”.
+She graduated from the University of New Mexico and received a double major in Psychology and Philosophy with a concentration in Pre-law.
+Her interest in social justice began in 2011 “Initially, I became active with El CENTRO because they provided me with information and opportunities which allowed me to further my education, but later, organizing became part of my life, part of who I am, part of my family”.
 Marian has demonstrated her deep passion for social justice and equity through her dedication in various campaigns and community-led projects.
-She continues to promote human rights as one of El CENTRO’s workers’ justice and civil rights organizers.
+She continues to promote human rights as El CENTRO’s Workers’ Justice Lead Organizer and Policy Coordinator